 Is Vicodin an Opiate?

-When discussing Vicodin (hydrocodone), there can be confusion as to what drug classification it falls under.
-People often ask: is it an opiate or an opioid?
+When discussing Vicodin (a combination of hydrocodone and acetaminophen), there can be confusion as to what drug classification it falls under.
+People often wonder if Vicodin is an opiate or an opioid?
 These terms are often used interchangeably and erroneously.

-To best understand how Vicodin is classified, it is helpful to first define what each of these terms means to see what the differences are between the two.
+To best understand how Vicodin is classified, it is helpful to first define what each of these terms means to understand the differences between the two.

 Have more questions about Vicodin abuse?Read the most frequently asked questions